Overview of RancherOS

 You can adjust memory requirements by custom building RancherOS, please refer to reduce-memory-requirements

 Everything in RancherOS is a Docker container.
 We accomplish this by launching two instances of Docker.
-One is what we call System Docker, the first process on the system.
+One is what we call System Docker and is the first process on the system.
 All other system services, like

 console, are running in Docker containers.
 System Docker replaces traditional init systems like

-systemd, and can be used to launch additional system services.
+systemd and is used to launch additional system services.

-docker rm -f $(docker ps -qa) and deleted the entire OS.
+docker rm -f $(docker ps -qa) don’t delete the entire OS.

-To find out more about installing RancherOS, jump to our Quick Start Guide.
+To get started with RancherOS, head over to our Quick Start Guide.

 Please check our repository for the latest release in our README.